GuillyK/DL2-pondernet/README.md

 ```
 python PonderNet.py --arguments

---dataset: str, select dataset. default is MNIST, select from "MNIST", "FMNIST" and "USPS"
+--dataset: str, select dataset. default is MNIST, select from "MNIST", "FMNIST" or "CIFAR10"
 --rotation: bool flag, use rotations.
 Default is true.
 --no-rotation: bool flag, don't use rotations.
 Default is false.
 --ponder: bool flag, use ponderloss.
 Default is true.